MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ms.custom:
 - Security
 description: Guia de segurança para o Skype for Business Online <add description>
-ms.openlocfilehash: e1cb2c51e688c460f86b1ee4956155bbaa2ea293
+ms.openlocfilehash: c10dc554cc1d07dbefb4fba84aed55ae14e9374e
-ms.sourcegitcommit: 88a16c09dd91229e1a8c156445eb3c360c942978
+ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 02/14/2020
+ms.lasthandoff: 05/08/2020
-ms.locfileid: "42006006"
+ms.locfileid: "44164890"
 ---
 # <a name="security-and-skype-for-business-online"></a>Segurança e Skype for Business Online

-O Skype for Business online (SfBO), como parte do serviço do Office 365, segue todas as práticas recomendadas de segurança e procedimentos como a segurança de nível de serviço por meio da proteção em camadas, controles do cliente dentro do serviço, proteção de segurança e práticas recomendadas operacionais.
+O Skype for Business online (SfBO), como parte dos serviços do Microsoft 365 e do Office 365, segue todas as práticas recomendadas de segurança e procedimentos como a segurança de nível de serviço por meio da proteção em camadas, controles do cliente dentro do serviço, proteção de segurança e práticas recomendadas operacionais.
 Para obter detalhes completos, confira a central de confiabilidadehttps://microsoft.com/trustcenter)da Microsoft (.

-## <a name="trustworthy-by-design"></a>Seguro por Padrão
+## <a name="trustworthy-by-design"></a>Confiável por Ddesign
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.

-## <a name="trustworthy-by-default"></a>Seguro por Padrão
+## <a name="trustworthy-by-default"></a>Confiável por padrão
 Network communications in Skype for Business Online are encrypted by default.
 By requiring all servers to use certificates and by using OAUTH, TLS, Secure Real-Time Transport Protocol (SRTP), and other industry-standard encryption techniques, including 256-bit Advanced Encryption Standard (AES) encryption, all Skype for Business Online data is protected on the network.

 ## <a name="how-sfbo-handles-common-security-threats"></a>Como o SfBO lida com ameaças comuns de segurança
 Esta seção identifica as ameaças mais comuns à segurança do serviço SfBO e como a Microsoft atenua cada ameaça.

-### <a name="compromised-key-attack"></a>Chave de Ataque Comprometida
+### <a name="compromised-key-attack"></a>Ataque de chave comprometida
 Uma chave é um número ou código secreto usado para criptografar, descriptografar ou validar informações secretas.
 Há duas chaves confidenciais em uso na infraestrutura de chave pública (PKI) que devem ser consideradas: a chave privada que cada titular de certificado tem e a chave de sessão que é usada após uma identificação bem-sucedida e a troca de chaves de sessão pelos parceiros de comunicação.
 Um ataque de chave comprometida ocorre quando o invasor determina a chave privada ou a chave de sessão.
 Quando o invasor for bem-sucedido ao determinar a chave, o invasor poderá usar a chave para descriptografar os dados criptografados sem o conhecimento do remetente.

 Skype for Business Online uses the PKI features in the Windows Server operating system to protect the key data used for encryption for the Transport Layer Security (TLS) connections.
 The keys used for media encryptions are exchanged over TLS connections.

-### <a name="network-denial-of-service-attack"></a>Rede de Ataque De Negação de Serviço
+### <a name="network-denial-of-service-attack"></a>Ataque de negação de serviço de rede
 The denial-of-service attack occurs when the attacker prevents normal network use and function by valid users.
 By using a denial-of-service attack, the attacker can:
 - Enviar dados inválidos aos aplicativos e serviços que estão funcionando na rede atacada para interromper o funcionamento normal delel.
 - Enviar uma grande quantidade de tráfego, sobrecarregando o sistema até que ele pare de responder ou responda devagar aos pedidos legítimos.